TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 {% include linkedHeading.html heading="Understanding switches" level=3 %}
 {% include documentation_image.html filename="images/WS_switches.jpg" caption="Three types of switches, make sure you know which is which" %}

 * There are three types of toggle switch in the workshop system
+* Each switch comes with two nuts.
+One goes behind the panel, the other in front of the panel.
+So put one onto the switch before you assemble the system - as shown in the picture above.
+This makes the switch toggle feel slightly shorter in relation to the panel.
+It is NOT critical.
+If you forget to do it, I don't recommend opening up your system to add them.
 * Two of them **look exactly the same but are very different so really please don't mix them up**
 	* **ON-ON** switches have two positions.
 They're always at an angle.
 They're only in the Filter module.
 They're a bit annoying to fit through the panel.
 It doesn't matter which way round you put them.
 	* **ON-OFF-ON** switches have three positions: Up, Middle, Down.
 It doesn't matter which way round you put them.